LukeGrahamLandry/franca/devlog.md

   > they just feel the need to update shit and make it not work anymore?
   > am i just going crazy and somehow i sleep walked turned off the option for "render the text likme at all"?

+- syscall instruction. so now i can call exit() and get my 42 out of blink. adjusted the abi to use different registers for the later arguments. its actually just swapping out RCX because the cpu stomps that one.

 ## wasm (Jan 4)

 - finish f.const for import_wasm